 Japan has long been Hawai‘i’s largest source of international visitors.
-While the COVID-19 pandemic significantly reduced the number of visitor arrivals from Japan, Hawai‘i Tourism Japan (HTJ) will leverage the regions’ longstanding ties to advance tourism recovery efforts in 2022.
+While the COVID-19 pandemic significantly reduced the number of visitor arrivals from Japan, Hawai‘i Tourism Japan (HTJ) will continue to leverage the regions’ longstanding ties to advance tourism recovery efforts in 2023.

 - Aim to inspire the values of aloha and mālama with travelers and industry partners while developing new products that connect visitors with the community.